 - Black spider with yellow spots

-- Golden orb weavers
+- Golden orb-weaver

 Where Can You Find Them?

-The black and yellow spider has an incredibly extensive range to attribute to their unfussy dining habits.
+They have an incredibly extensive range to attribute to their unfussy dining habits.

 You can find them from coast to coast across the expansive United States, all the way down through Mexico and clear into Central America.